Cerenia/cerenia.github.io/README.md

 | ------------- | ------------- |
 | ![](fig/Android-Settings-Nav.jpg)  | ![](fig/Android-Account-Settings-Dark.jpg)  |

 From here, navigate to "Chat backups" and turn on backups.
-You will now be asked to choose a location on your smartphone for signal to store you backups in.
+You will now be asked to choose a location on your smartphone for Signal to store you backups in.
 Choose a folder and make sure to note which one it is.

 **Please be aware that you will need a significant amount of free storage on your smartphone if Signal is your main messaging application, since the backups will include all the media sent and received through the application.
 While testing we got backups that were a few GB in size.
 This will depend on the content of your chats.
 For example, your backup will be significantly larger if you send a lot of video through the application.**